niako123/hello-world/README.md

 Hi humans!

 I am Edelina a nerbie in coding.
-My goal right now is to learn the Python language.